All Content on This Web Site Copyright 2008-2015 All Rights Reserved - Rakestraw Cattle Company, LLC.

 Several colorful images and short videos that show the vibrant life on the farm.

-Welcome to the McGowan Pineywoods Cattle Farm website, we hope you enjoy learning about our Pineywoods herd and the hardiness of this heritage breed.
-The McGowan Pineywoods Cattle herd reflects the richness and resources of the Southwest Mississippi’s pine belt region.
+Welcome to the Rakestraw Cattle Company website, we hope you enjoy learning about our Pineywoods herd and the hardiness of this heritage breed.
+The Rakestraw Pineywoods Cattle herd reflects the richness and resources of the Southwest Mississippi’s pine belt region.

 The Farm Mission: Establish a homestead using Mississippi’s rich natural heritage through the raising and sustainment of grass, longleaf pine, heritage Pineywoods cattle, and range fed chickens and turkeys.
 Our aim is to utilize the natural resources and raise the most natural products without the introduction of chemicals and pesticides.
 We practice agroforestry to maximize the natural resources.